spicata/spicata99/articles/mayor_guidelines.md

 ---

-We will elect a new mayor every quarter ([approval voting](https://en.wikipedia.org/wiki/Approval_voting)) (or when one gets smote).
+We will elect a new mayor every quarter (or when one gets smote) ([approval voting](https://en.wikipedia.org/wiki/Approval_voting)).
 Election period will be 3 days long.